SolomonMWalker/Bespoked-Bikes/README.md

 Showcases .NET core, entity framework, and front-end work

-Made of the course of about 28 hours
+Made over the course of about 28 hours